Image

 Preparations for exchange students at Sahlgrenska Academy

 Many exchange students at Sahlgrenska Academy will participate in clinical placements.
-If you have been accepted to take part in clinical training there is some important information to read through and some documentation of required vaccinations you must prepare.
+If you have been accepted to take part in clinical training there are some important information to read through and some documentation of required vaccinations you must prepare.

 Preparations before clinical placements